-- 1. Select the document using the file selector.
+- Select the document using the file selector.
 You can only upload 1 document at a time.
-However, you can upload multiple documents at a time by putting them in a Zip folder. - 2.
-Select a document type.
-You must select a document type, or the file will not be accepted. - 3.
-Hit the upload button and wait for the success message.
+However, you can upload multiple documents at a time by putting them in a Zip folder. - Select a document type.
+You must select a document type, or the file will not be accepted. - Hit the upload button and wait for the success message.

-Audit: Vendor: Test Status: New Test Vendor Represe ntative tools.
+Audit: Vendor: Test Status: New Test tools.
 4. Once all required documentation has been uploaded, hit "Submit for Review."
-Note: You will not be able to remove files after you submit the audit for review.
-Vendor Email aaljishi@ ASSESSMENT D/ 7/28/2022 CONTRACT PERI ATE OD COVERED TO Instructions and Templates Image: Price of the structure of 12/31/2001 Quick Upload Max. number f rnal User Sign Up Procc ^{Uns} X Document Type Fiscal Documentation (Transportation Logs)
+Vendo Ali or Representative Note: You will not be able to remove files after you submit the audit for review.
+Vendo aaljish Instructions and Templates ASSES SMENT DATE FY 2022 Fiscal Monitoring Tool Revised.xlsx POS Vendor Audit Portal Instructions 2022.docx CONT RACT PERIOD COVERED TO /2001 TSA PROVIDER MONITORING TOOL 2022.docx Quick Upl load TSA External User Sign Up Procc Document Type Max. number files reached.
+Fiscal Documentation (Transportation Logs) Upload